phatchman/altair_tools/README.md

   3. Erase files
   4. Format an existing disk or create a newly formatted disk.
   5. Create bootable CP/M disk images
-  6. Recoverr disk images with directory entry corruption.
+  6. Recover disk images with directory entry corruption.

 _Note: If you prefer the C version, you can find that under the "legacy" branch.
 I don't provide support for this version anymore._